zilliztech/zdoc/docs/tutorials/faqs/faq-pipelines.md

     - voyageai/voyage-code-2

         Hosted by Voyage AI.
-This model is optimized for programming code, providing outstanding quality for retrieval code blocks.
+This model is optimized for software code, providing outstanding quality for retrieving software documents and source code.

     - voyageai/voyage-large-2